EmilyCheoh/R-Project/using-data-EmilyCheoh/README.md

-# a3-using-data
+# using-data

-Completed the instructions in the `assignment.R` file to demonstrate foundational skills of working with data in R.
+Demonstrated foundational skills of working with data in R.